All posts by Joseph Coulter

 Every Door Direct Mail, or EDDM, is a service of the U.S. Postal Service developed to make mass mailing both easy and inexpensive.
 No postage permit is required, and no mailing lists are needed.
 Using their mapping tool, I can hover over an area that I am interested in, select an entire postal route, (typically around 300 households) and arrange for my campaign literature to be delivered to the “local postal customer “at the low cost of $0.18 per mail piece.

 Let me repeat that: I can deliver my campaign literature (in this case the Gospel of Mark) to an entire postal route of 300 households, for about $50.00 postage (plus the cost of the printed material).
-Since each household typically consists of at least 4 people, I will be effectively reaching 1200 people with my candidate’s message every time I conduct an EDDM mailing to an individual postal route.
+Since each household typically consists of at least 4 people, I will be effectively reaching 1200 souls with my candidate’s message every time I conduct an EDDM mailing to an individual postal route.

 Unless I’m mistaken, delivering an up-beat message through the mail to prospective voters is probably the most efficient and successful tactic that a politician can employ to win votes during an election.
-Likewise, a short and pithy biography of the candidate may be just the ticket to a successful campaign.
+Likewise, a short and pithy biography of the candidate (i.e. the gospel) may be just the ticket to a successful campaign.
 I’m certainly hoping that is the case in this most crucial of all elections.

 My next post The Power To Govern explains why our campaign is so crucial.